 By: Jason Henry Evans

-Jason Henry Evans says that life is funny.
-In 2004 he moved from Los Angeles to Denver, newly married with a desire to be a great teacher and husband.
-He dedicated himself to public education and realized his heart was not in it.
-So he moved on.
-At the same time he stumbled into a creative world of art and literature he now calls home.
+Jason Henry Evans: Life is funny.
+In 2004 I moved from Los Angeles to Denver, newly married with a desire to be a great teacher and husband.
+I dedicated myself to public education and realized my heart was not in it.
+So I moved on.
+At the same time I stumbled into a creative world of art and literature I now call home.
 It hasn’t always been easy, but it has been worthwhile.

 You can catch up with Jason on his Facebook Author Page or on Twitter.
 You will also find up to date posts on his blog.